Kaattile Paattu

 Kaattile Paattu is a 1982 Indian Malayalam film, directed and produced by K. P. Kumaran.
 The film stars Nedumudi Venu, Balan K. Nair, Poornima Jayaram and Sukumari in the lead roles.
 The film has musical score by K. Raghavan.

 Plot

-It is a love story of a mentally disabled woman (Poornima Jayaram) finding her place in the heart of a primeval tribal man (Nedumudi Venu).
+It is a love story of a mentally disabled woman finding her place in the heart of a primeval tribal man.